- Date:

 4.2 Training, education and supervision

 The principal or their delegate are responsible for ensuring that the relevant safety precautions for operating machinery in the school are implemented.
-Teachers or non-teaching support technicians who work or would like to work in wood work and metal work technology areas must have successfully completed the Safe Use of Machinery in Technology Teaching course .
+Teachers or non-teaching support technicians who work or would like to work in wood work and metal work technology areas must have successfully completed the Safe Use of Machinery in Technology Teaching course (DOCX)(opens in a new window).
 To maintain the required level of knowledge and skill, the re-completion of this training every 5 years is strongly recommended.

 For students to be able to use plant or equipment, they need to be: